ryparker/Awesome-List/README.md

 ## ✍️ VSCode

-- 🌟 [WallabyJS](https://wallabyjs.com/) - Wallaby.js is a developer productivity tool that runs your JavaScript and TypeScript tests immediately as you type, highlighting results in your IDE right next to your code.
+- 🌟 [GitHub Copilot](https://copilot.github.com/) - An AI extension that predicts code patterns and offers autocompletion.
+This is such a time saver.
 - 🌟 [Quokka](https://quokkajs.com/) - Quokka.js is a developer productivity tool for rapid JavaScript / TypeScript prototyping.
 Runtime values are updated and displayed in your IDE next to your code, as you type.
+- [WallabyJS](https://wallabyjs.com/) - Wallaby.js is a developer productivity tool that runs your JavaScript and TypeScript tests immediately as you type, highlighting results in your IDE right next to your code.
 - [WakaTime](https://wakatime.com/) - Open source plugins for metrics about your programming.
 - [VSCode Recipes](https://github.com/microsoft/vscode-recipes) - A collection of recipes for using VS Code with particular technologies.
 - [AWS CFN Lint Visual Studio Code](https://github.com/aws-cloudformation/aws-cfn-lint-visual-studio-code) - CloudFormation Linter integration, autocompletion, and documentation.

-MacOS only

-- 🌟 [Kite](https://kite.com/) - Kite is the AI assistant giving developers superpowers.
-Works with TS, JS, and Python.

 ---